-WRO wants to inspire students around the world for STEM related subjects and we want the students to develop their skills through playful learning in our competitions.
-This is why the following aspects are key for all our competition programs:
+PRO wants to inspire students around the world for STEM related subjects and we want the students to develop their skills through playful learning in our competitions.
+Therefore, the following aspects are key for all our competition programs:

-- ❖ Teachers, parents or other adults can help, guide and inspire the team, but are not allow to build or code/program the robot. - ❖ Teams, coaches and judges accept our WRO Guiding Principles and WRO Ethics Code that should make all of us aware of a fair and learning full competition. - On a competition day, Teams and Coaches respect the final decision judges take and work with other teams and judges on a fair competition.
+- Teachers, parents, or other adults can help, guide, and inspire the team, but are not allowed to build or code/program the robot. - Teams, coaches, and judges accept our WRO Guiding Principles and WRO Ethics Code that should make all of us aware of a fair and learning full competition. - On a competition day, Teams and Coaches respect the final decision judges take and work with other teams and judges on a fair competition.